 - Enterprise: Contact for Pricing – custom solutions

 Hootsuite can definitely help users boost both the efficiency and the effectiveness of their social media campaigns.
 With a wide range of integrations, Hootsuite continues to expand on the range of tasks users can perform.
 Hootsuite is not cheap, but if you find you are spending a lot of time publishing and analyzing your social media campaigns, then it really makes sense to think about signing up.
-Hootsuite will help you to save valuable time and ultimately create more effective and engaging social media campaigns.
+Finally, Hootsuite will help you to save valuable time and ultimately create more effective and engaging social media campaigns.